Date: 23 May 2014. How to Access Galley

 opened up the space, added a couple of hinges and voila: storage

 that is usable and easily accessible.
-It's also Skipper's favorite locker.
+It is also Skipper's favorite locker.

 Please note the puppy treats in those two plastic containers on the left.